ibexa/documentation-developer/docs/api/public_php_api_managing_content.md

 ### Adding a new Location to a Content item

 Every published Content item must be assigned at least one Location.
-One Content item can have more that one Location, which means it is present in more than one place in the content tree.
+One Content item can have more that one Location, which means it is presented in more than one place in the content tree.

 Creating a new Location, like creating content, requires using a struct,